I'm a fan of the Palms. They have great gambling, some of the best video poker you will find...

 There are three large pools at Aria Las Vegas, all shaped like ovals of some sort.
 Count on a lot of pool real estate and lots of palm trees to surround it.
 The pool is on a deck, not at street level, so between the deck and the pool size you might just feel like the regular Las Vegas crowds are beneath you.

-Aria Hotel CityCenter’s $25 per night resort fee goes towards Internet access on the whole property, local and toll-free calls, Fitness Center and spa access, daily newspaper, two welcome cocktails per stay and airline boarding pass printing.
+Aria Hotel CityCenter’s $28 per night resort fee goes toward in-room and campus-wide internet, in-room local and toll-free calls, Fitness Center access, a daily newspaper and airline boarding pass printing.

 Is it Worth It?The swanky and new vibe of Aria in the new CityCenter complex is definitely worth a splurge.
 Just don't forget it will be a splurge or you're wallet won't be too happy for the rest of the trip.